DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 This tutorial explains the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on a Minikube Kubernetes cluster.

-Use the ODM Docker material that is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
+The ODM Docker material is used here, which is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
 It includes Docker files and Docker compose descriptors.
 ODM containers are based on IBM WebSphere® Application Server Liberty.
-In this tutorial, we use only the Docker files to build the ODM runtime images that will be instantiated in the Kubernetes cluster.
+In this tutorial, only the Docker files are used to build the ODM runtime images that will be instantiated in the Kubernetes cluster.

 ![Flow](../images/ODMinKubernetes-Flow.png)